 Cruisers represent about 30 to 40 percent of the people interviewed by law firms.
-A cruiser is the type of candidate who tends to do his/her work fairly competently.
+A cruiser is the type of candidate who tends to do his/her work in a fairly competent manner.
 However, he/she never demonstrates a high level of enthusiasm for the practice of law.
 Furthermore, he/she never does anything to indicate that he/she is a truly outstanding lawyer who would like to make partner.
 At least he/she does not demonstrate a fierce drive to become a partner.
 Cruisers comprise the majority of people working in large law firms.
-They have exceptional backgrounds, good skills for developing clients, and capable of doing good work.
+They have truly exceptional backgrounds, good skills for developing clients, and are capable of doing good work.
 They may even make partner one day.
 However, though cruisers do get hired, they are generally not the most desirable candidates.